Johnson County War: Invaders

-Shootout at the KC Ranch
+Gunfight at the KC Ranch

-The first target of the WSGA was Nate Champion, who was at the KC Ranch (also known as Kaycee) at that time.
+The first target of the WSGA was Nate Champion, who was at the KC Ranch at that time.
 They were tasked to perform the assassination that others had failed to carry out five months before.
 The group traveled to the ranch late Friday, April 8, 1892, quietly surrounded the buildings, and waited for daybreak.
 Three men besides Champion were at the KC.
 Two men who were evidently going to spend the night on their way through were captured as they emerged from the cabin early that morning to collect water at the nearby Powder River, while the third, Nick Ray, was shot while standing inside the doorway of the cabin.
-As the gunmen opened fire on the cabin, Champion dragged the mortally wounded Nick Ray back to the cabin.
-The latter died hours later, and Champion was left besieged inside the log cabin alone.
+As the gunmen opened fire on the cabin, Champion dragged the mortally wounded Ray back to the cabin.
+Ray died hours later, and Champion was left besieged inside the log cabin alone.

 Champion held out for several hours, wounding three of the vigilantes, and was said to have killed four others.
 Another settler by the name of Jack Flagg passed by Champion's ranch on his wagon together with his stepson and witnessed the siege.
-The Invaders recognized Jack Flagg as one of the men on the list and they started shooting at him.
+The Invaders recognized Flagg as one of the men on the list and they started shooting at him.
 Flagg then rode away and, as the Invaders gave chase, he grabbed his rifle and beat them back.
 During the siege, Champion kept a poignant journal which contained a number of notes he wrote to friends while taking cover inside the cabin.
 "Boys, I feel pretty lonesome just now.
 I wish there was someone here with me so we could watch all sides at once," he wrote.
 The last journal entry read: "Well, they have just got through shelling the house like hail.
 I heard them splitting wood.
 I guess they are going to fire the house tonight.
 I think I will make a break when night comes, if alive.
 Shooting again.
 It's not night yet.
 The house is all fired.
 Goodbye, boys, if I never see you again."

 The Invaders continued to shoot at the cabin while others set it on fire using a wagon they managed to steal from Flagg.
-Nate Champion signed his journal entry and put it in his pocket before running from the back door with a six-shooter in one hand and either a knife or a rifle in the other.
+Champion signed his journal entry and put it in his pocket before running from the back door with a six-shooter in one hand and either a knife or a rifle in the other.
 As he emerged, the Invaders shot him dead.
-The killers pinned a note on Champion's bullet-riddled chest that read, "Cattle Thieves Beware".
-Jack Flagg, after escaping his pursuers, rode to Buffalo where he reported Champion's dilemma to the townsfolk.
-Sheriff Angus then raised a posse of 200 men (many of whom were Civil War veterans) over the next 24 hours and set out for the KC on Sunday night, April 10.
+The killers pinned a note on Champion's bullet-riddled chest that read, "Cattle thieves beware".
+Flagg, after escaping his pursuers, rode to Buffalo where he reported Champion's dilemma to the townsfolk.
+Sheriff Angus then raised a posse of 200 men, many of whom were Civil War veterans, over the next 24 hours and set out for the KC on Sunday night, April 10.